Distributional Consistency Loss: Beyond Pointwise Data Terms in Inverse Problems: Introduction

 \subsection{Contributions:}

 \begin{itemize} \item We introduce DC loss as a new principled data-fidelity term built from distributional calibration.
-Evaluating DC loss is simple and compatible with auto-differentiation frameworks. \item We analyze how DC loss compares to pointwise objectives: for parameter estimates that are far from the solution, DC loss exhibits MSE/NLL-like convergence, while near the solution it removes the incentive to fit noise, enabling stable prolonged optimization. \item Across the settings we study, DC loss improves practical reconstructions: (a) Deep Image Prior (DIP) denoising \citep{ulyanov_deep_2020} with clipped Gaussian noise, where DC loss removes the need for early stopping and yields higher peak PSNR than MSE; (b) PET image reconstruction under a Poisson model \citep{gourion_inverse_2002}, where DC loss reduces noise artifacts at high iteration numbers and pairs well with TV regularization, achieving superior noise–detail trade-offs at much smaller regularization strengths. \end{itemize}
+Evaluating DC loss is simple and compatible with auto-differentiation frameworks. \item We analyze how DC loss compares to pointwise objectives: for parameter estimates that are far from the solution, DC loss exhibits MSE/NLL-like convergence, while near the solution it removes the incentive to fit noise, enabling stable prolonged optimization. \item Across the settings we study, DC loss improves practical reconstructions: (a) Deep Image Prior (DIP) denoising \citep{ulyanov_deep_2020} with clipped Gaussian noise, where DC loss removes the need for early stopping and yields higher peak PSNR than MSE; (b) PET image reconstruction under a Poisson model \citep{gourion_inverse_2002}, where DC loss reduces noise artifacts at high iteration numbers and pairs well with TV regularization, achieving superior noise–detail trade-offs at much smaller regularization strengths. \item We demonstrate the real-world applicability of DC loss through experiments on real 3D PET brain data. \end{itemize}